Dorothy Anderson Wasserman: The Carnival of the Animals

 First Thursday Art Walk - Thursday May 7th, 5-8pm

-Fourteen wall sculptures inspired by each movement of Saint-Saëns’ “The Carnival of the Animals” weave a history of choreography into works of whimsy and old-fashioned aesthetic.
+Fourteen wall sculptures inspired by each movement of Saint-Saëns’ “The Carnival of the Animals” weave a history of choreography into works of whimsy and delight.

-The fourteen wall sculptures in “The Carnival of the Animals” are inspired by Camille Saint-Saëns 1886 musical composition — a suite showing a playful, light-spirited side to the composer who was considered one of the most important figures in French 19th century culture.
-My wall sculptures continue this playful sensibility, portraying the characters with sophisticated whimsy and an old fashion aesthetic.
+The wall sculptures in “The Carnival of the Animals” were inspired by Camille Saint-Saëns’ 1886 musical composition of the same name.
+Written when Saint-Saëns was on vacation in Vienna, it shows a playful, light-spirited side to this composer who was considered one of the most important and influential figures in French 19th century culture.
+It is a humorous musical suite in fourteen movements.
+My wall sculptures continue this playful sensibility, portraying the characters with sophisticated whimsy and an old fashioned aesthetic.